Petronas rejection may hurt Canadian stocks

 Even if Canada reconsiders its decision, the damage to the country's reputation as politically stable place to invest may be fixed less easily.

-The deal is the second major foreign takeover blocked by Prime Minister Stephen Harper's government in as many years, following the 2010 rejection BHP Billiton's (BHP.AX) (BLT.L) $39 billion bid for Potash Corp (POT.TO), the world's largest fertilizer maker.
+The deal is the second major foreign takeover blocked by Prime Minister Stephen Harper's government in as many years, following the 2010 rejection BHP Billiton's $39 billion bid for Potash Corp, the world's largest fertilizer maker.

 Now investors are trying to figure out how much political risk has to be factored into potential Canadian investments.

-As well, opposition from the Quebec government last month convinced Lowe's Cos Inc (LOW.N) to walk away from a C$1.8 billion unsolicited for Rona Inc RON.TO, a Canadian home-improvement retailer.
+As well, opposition from the Quebec government last month convinced Lowe's Cos Inc to walk away from a C$1.8 billion unsolicited for Rona Inc, a Canadian home-improvement retailer.

 "The one thing that I take away from all of this is that as modern as Canada is and as westernized as it is, as democratic as it is, the political environment is very much the wild west in terms of what the rules are," said one trader, who owns shares of Nexen and Progress but who asked to not be named.